-...Especially for those who may have limited ability levels or elderly issues that cause restrictions.
+...Especially for those who may have limitations.
+The crafts for the elderly that you choose, the craft supplies you use and the way you modify our ideas will depend on your group.
 Crafts are some of the most requested activities for seniors, and we have lots of ideas for you here.

 elderly activities, extra help can be given for particular parts of a